Power-enhanced multiple decision functions controlling family-wise error and false discovery rates

-for $\lambda \in [0,\infty)$ chosen so the size constraint on $\mbox{EFP}(\mathbf{\delta}_{STO}(\alpha;Q),Q)$ is {\em approximately} satisfied.
-Observe that each of the components in (\ref{components of ODP}) is {\em still} of simple-type, that is, the $m$th component depends only on $(x_m,u_m)$, unless the cut-off $\lambda$ is determined in a data-dependent manner using the full data $({x},{u})$.
-Note also that $\mathbf{\delta}_{STO}$ was derived under complete knowledge of the unknown $Q$, or more specifically, the sets $\mathcal{M}_0(Q)$ and $\mathcal{M}_1(Q)$, as can be seen in (\ref{significance thresholding function}).
-For the simple null versus simple alternative case, the size functions $A_m^*(\cdot)$s and the ROC functions $\rho_m^*(\cdot)$s will be known, but with composite hypothesis they may be unknown.
-In order to implement $\mathbf{\delta}_{STO}$, it was proposed in \cite{Sto07} and \cite{StoDaiLee07} that these unknown quantities, sets, functions, or the significance thresholding function, be estimated based on the data $({x},{u})$.
-But, by doing so, which now makes the MDF of compound-type, the exact optimality property of the ODP need not hold anymore, though it could be argued that if good estimates are utilized then the resulting estimated ODP will have desirable properties.
-See \cite{SunCai07} and \cite{FerFriRueThoKon08} for an interesting discussion of the ODP procedure.
-In contrast, note that $\mathbf{\delta}_{SPJ}$ is determined only by the extreme probability measures $Q_0$ and $Q_1$ whose marginal probability measures, $Q_m$s, are completely known, and not by the unknown true probability measure $Q$.
-This fact was criticized by Storey \cite{Sto07} as a `potentially problematic optimality' criterion.
-More importantly, it should be recognized that both $\mathbf{\delta}_{SPJ}$ and $\mathbf{\delta}_{STO}$ are not necessarily the optimal weak or strong FWER- or FDR-controlling MDFs since the Bonferroni upper bound for $R_{01}(\mathbf{\delta},Q)$ utilized in the derivations is hardly a sharp upper bound.
+where $\lambda\in[0,\infty)$ is chosen so the size constraint on $\operatorname{EFP}(\bolds{\delta}_{\mathrm{STO}}(\alpha;Q),Q)$ is {approximately} satisfied.
+Observe that each of these components is {still} of simple-type, unless $\lambda$ is determined in a data-dependent manner using the full data $({x},{u})$.
+Note also that $\bolds{\delta}_{\mathrm{STO}}$ was derived under complete knowledge of the unknown $Q$, or more specifically, the sets $\mathcal{M}_0(Q)$ and $\mathcal {M}_1(Q)$, as can be seen in (\ref{significance thresholding function}), hence is referred to as an oracle MDF.
+For the simple null versus simple alternative hypotheses case, the size functions $A_m^*(\cdot)$'s and the ROC functions $\rho_m^*(\cdot)$'s will be known, but with composite hypotheses they will be unknown.
+To implement $\bolds{\delta}_{\mathrm{STO}}$, it was proposed in \cite{Sto07,StoDaiLee07} that these unknown quantities, sets, functions, or significance thresholding function, be estimated using the data $({x},{u})$.
+This will make the estimated ODP of compound type.
+But note that through this plug-in approach the exact optimality property of the ODP need not anymore hold for the estimated version; see also \cite{SunCai07,FerFriRueThoKon08}.
+In contrast, $\bolds{\delta}_{\mathrm{SPJ}}$ is determined only by the two classes of extreme probability measures, $\mathcal{Q}_0$ and $\mathcal{Q}_1$, so the marginal probability measures, $Q_m$'s, are completely known, and not by the unknown true probability measure $Q$ governing $X$.
+This fact was criticized in \cite{Sto07} as a ``potentially problematic optimality'' criterion.
+More importantly, it should be recognized that both $\bolds{\delta }_{\mathrm{SPJ}}$ and $\bolds{\delta}_{\mathrm{STO}}$ need not be the optimal weak or strong FWER- or FDR-controlling MDFs since the Bonferroni upper bound for $R_{0}(\bolds{\delta},Q)$ utilized in their derivations is hardly a sharp upper bound.